jperelm/QTM250Hw4/README.md

 Using the [Google Cloud Translation machine learning API](https://cloud.google.com/translate), we will assess the accuracy of the translator by translating 3 sentences of various difficulties from English to six languages, then back to English again.

 Please check our repo for the code and read the README to enable the Translate API.
-If you click [here](www.google.com), you will be taken to our narrative hosted as a website!
+If you click [here](https://storage.googleapis.com/web-page-meganj/Homework_4.html), you will be taken to our narrative hosted as a website on Google!
 Additionally, our [architecture diagram](https://github.com/jperelm/QTM250Hw4/blob/main/ArchDiagram.PNG) can also be found in our repo.

 ### Steps to replicate analysis